Increase your return on investment with tailormade marketing strategies.

 There are several different types of mobile friendly layouts that you can have:

 Desktop/Mobile Tandem – In this scenario, you have two completely separate sites.
-When a user reaches your domain they will be directed to the mobile friendly version or the desktop version automatically, depending on what type of device they are using.
+When a user reaches your domain they will be directed to the mobile friendly version (responsive website design) or the desktop version automatically, depending on what type of device they are using.
 For many businesses, this is a good and simple solution; however, it also raises two considerable challenges.
 The first one is that the content on both sites tends to be different.
 The mobile version of the website will not have all the information that the desktop version displays and it is easy for one of the two versions to be out of date.
 The second and most important concern is that, if not coded properly, Google will identify both sites, see two almost identical versions of the same thing, and will interpret them as duplicate content – a well-known SEO no-no, which can seriously injure your search engine performance.

 Responsive – A responsive site is actually several different sites combined into one.
 Within the internal code and styling, the website can react dynamically based on the resolution of the user’s display.
 If it is a desktop screen, it may show all the menus and a full sized layout because it knows the user can view all elements.
 Moving down in screen size, at set “break points” the site will start to readjust and drop elements that are not as necessary.
 Responsive sites are great, as you can be sure that any user can view your site and navigate easily, regardless of how they’re accessing the site.
 Responsively built websites are also long-lasting websites, as the ‘scaling’ occurs dynamically, ever adjusting despite new devices coming onto the market.
 See the Ricardo’s Pizza website for a perfect example of this.
 Resize your browser window and see what happens.